open-pioneer/trails-starter/docs/tutorials/HowToTranslateAnApp.md

 #....
 ```

-Add the defined keys to all yaml files.
+Add the defined keys to all `yaml` files.

-The `selection.value` key defines a parameter `gender` for selection and uses dynamic parameter `name`.
+The `selection.value` key defines a parameter `gender` for selection and uses the dynamic parameter `name`.
 In a selection we always have to define the `other` parameter.
 It is used if the given parameter value does not match one of the other values (e.g. `male` or `female`).
 In result the passed value of `gender` and `name` will be used to generate the matching output.

 ### Number Format